h1meji/fusion-plus/README.md

 - **Restock**: Automatically restocks the player's hotbar
 - **Tracers / Off-screen Arrows**: Draws lines / arrows to players (off-screen)
 - **Auto Tool**: Automatically selects the best tool for the block being mined (suggested by @/zladen.)
-- **Weapon**: Not really a module, but a feature that lets you select the items you consider weapons (suggested by @/zladen.)
 - **Legit Criticals**: Jumps when hitting an entity to deal critical hits (suggested by @/letalisfatum)
 - **Nametags**: Displays player nametags above their heads (suggested by @/autocliicker)
 - **Auto Soup**: Automatically eats soup when the player's health is low (suggested by @/letalisfatum)